Skip to main content

 How does option mapping work?

-In the previous section of this tutorial, we mentioned that the options in an option list should be linked to the Model Groups coming from Revit so that your model becomes dynamically configurable.
-The drag' n' drop idea from Innobrix is again used here.
+In the previous section we mentioned that the options in an option list must be linked to the Model Groups coming from Revit so your model becomes dynamically configurable.
+Innobrix uses the same drag-and-drop approach here.

 We call the process of linking options to groups Option mapping.
-It also happens regularly that multiple options are linked to 1 group.
-Think for example of a combination option such as a Sliding door + 2400mm` where these are 2 separate options in the option list.
-The position of an option 'within' a group also matters.
+It is common to link multiple options to a single group.
+Think of a combo such as Patio door + Extend rear facade 2400mm, which are two separate options in the option list.
+The position of an option inside a group does not matter.

 STEP 6

-Open your model in bagfield form ("Expanded"), via the - Display menu.
+Open your model in exploded/grid form via the view menu.

 Example

-In this example on the left where a column is shown you can see how it works.
-The dark blue 'Default' group with (Innobrix) parameter [1, 0] (Column, Row) contains the basic back facade of the type.
-All groups further down within this column [1,1 to 1,3] contain one or two options.
+In the example on the left, a column is shown to illustrate how it works.
+The dark-blue "Standard" group with the (Innobrix) parameter [1, 0] (Column, Row) contains the base rear facade of the type.
+All groups further down that column [1,1 through 1,3] each contain one or two options.

-Once an option is turned on, and there is a group that meets the conditions within a column, the 'Default' group will be turned off in favor of the group that most meets the conditions.
-A 'blue' (default) group is always on unless another group within that same column is selected.
+When an option is enabled and there is a group in that column that meets the conditions, the "Standard" group is disabled in favor of the group that best matches the conditions.

-To give an example, when the option 'Sliding Door' is selected, the group 'Sliding Door' [1,1] will be shown on the model and 'Basic Rear Facade' [1,0] will be disabled.
+For example: when the option "Patio door" is selected, the group Schuifpui [1,1] is shown on the model and "Basis Achtergevel" [1,0] is turned off.

-It is important to note that the group 'Sliding Door & Extension 1200mm' will not be shown in such a case.
-From the system of Innobrix this group 'only' meets 50% of the set conditions.
+Schuifpui & Uitbouw 1200mm is not shown in that case.
+From the Innobrix system this group only meets 50% of the required conditions.

 STEP 6